 After many years as a taboo topic for young people, ever increasing numbers of children’s books are being published about different aspects of the Holocaust.
-Madelyn Travis chooses ten books to inform children and young people about the Holocaust.
+Madelyn Travis chooses ten of the best books to inform children and young people about the topic.

 Books about resistance and refugees are likely to be somewhat less graphic than those set in ghettos and concentration camps though this is not a hard and fast rule.
 Even texts that are relatively simple in terms of reading level introduce or hint at information that many will feel makes them unsuitable for children under the age of 10.
 The titles are listed roughly in order of age or level of detail, younger/less graphic first.